dignissimus/Untangle/README.md

 # Notes

 * This proof of concept is work in progress and is not yet ready for general purpose use.
-* There are issues with running this extension in GitHub codespaces, please use a Visual Studio instance running locally on your own computer.